Can Low Vitamin D Cause Anxiety In Kids?

 Get creative with vitamin D-fortified yogurt and whip up some easy but fun desserts like yogurt parfait, frozen fruit pops, Greek yogurt granola bars, froyo, and popsicles!

 Still concerned about whether your child is getting enough vitamin D?
-Or maybe your kid has anxiety and you’re worried about their vitamin D level.
 Talk to your child’s pediatrician.
-They can help figure out if there’s a connection between low vitamin D and anxiety in your child.
+They can help figure out if there’s a connection between low vitamin D and mental health issues in your child.

 Ensuring your child gets enough vitamin D is crucial for their overall well-being, including their mental health.
-If you're worried that your child isn't getting enough vitamin D through diet or sunshine alone, speak with their pediatrician and consider adding a high-quality third-party tested multivitamin such as Hiya Kids Daily Multivitamin.
+If you're worried that your child isn't getting enough vitamin D through diet or sunshine alone, speak with their pediatrician.
+They might recommend adding a high-quality third-party tested multivitamin.
 A multivitamin can help fill the gap.
 Hiya’s chewable, sugar-free vitamins are packed with all the essential nutrients, including vitamin D, to support your child’s growing body and mind.